Grail scientist working

 How methylation works

+Since the Galleri® test detects DNA shed into the blood by developing cancers, it screens for many of the deadliest cancers that don’t have recommended screening today.
 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
+Galleri should be used in addition to healthcare provider recommended screening tests.

 Following extensive clinical research, GRAIL believes methylation is the most promising approach to detecting a cancer signal and identifying the tissue type or organ associated with the cancer signal.